Healthy Homes Assessment Mount Victoria

 building insulation inspection

-A dry and warm home is an ideal home
+A warm dry home is a healthy home

 Insulation Mount Victoria

-Insulation needs to be in compliance with the R-values required for your area
+Insulation requirements to meet the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about this Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation quality.

 Mount Victoria Moisture Ingress & Drainage

-Check out the complete details of The Healthy Homes moisture ingress and drainage quality.
+Find out all the details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection